Comparison of Cryoblaster® Dry Ice Blasting Machines

 ATX nano

-Versatile industrial machine for small and medium surfaces.
-Available in GT version for very high performance.
+Versatile industrial machine for small to medium surfaces.
+Available in a GT version for ultra-high performance.

 Cryoblaster ATX nano DS dry ice blasting machine